tunazislam/tunazislam.github.io/_publications/llms-tp-fb-ad.md

 collection: publications
 permalink: /publications/llms-tp-fb-ad
 venue: "Findings of 2025 Annual Conference of the Nations of the Americas Chapter of the ACL (NAACL 2025)"
 citation: '<b>Tunazzina Islam</b>, Dan Goldwasser.
-In Findings of the Association for Computational Linguistics: NAACL 2025, pages 7397–7429.'
+In Findings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025), pages 7397–7429.'

 ---
 [[Paper Link]](https://aclanthology.org/2025.findings-naacl.413/) [[arXiv]](https://arxiv.org/pdf/2404.10259.pdf) [[Slide]](https://tunazislam.github.io/files/LatentArgumentsLLM.pdf)